Why We Need the Equal Rights Amendment

 It was not until as recently as 1971 that the 14th Amendment's equal protection clause was first applied to sex discrimination.
 Even today, a major distinction between the sexes is present from the moment of birth — the different legal standing of males and females with respect to how their constitutional rights are obtained.
-As demonstrated in 1996 by the last major Supreme Court decision on sex discrimination, regarding admission of women to Virginia Military Institute (VMI), we have not moved beyond the traditional assumption that males hold rights and females must prove that they hold them.
-The Equal Rights Amendment would remove that differential assumption and shift the burden of proof to the alleged discriminator.
+As demonstrated in 1996 by the last major Supreme Court decision on sex discrimination, which dealt with admission of women to Virginia Military Institute (VMI), we have not moved beyond the traditional assumption that males hold rights and females, if treated unequally, must prove that they hold them.
+The Equal Rights Amendment would remove that differential assumption.

 The practical effect of this amendment would be seen most clearly in court deliberations on cases of sex discrimination.
 For the first time, "sex" would be a suspect classification requiring the same high level of "strict scrutiny" and having to meet the same high level of justification — a "necessary" relation to a "compelling" state interest — that the classification of race currently requires.